LaravelRUS/localized-carbon/README.md

 The formatter should lie in `src/Laravelrus/LocalizedCarbon/DiffFormatters` directory, following a simple naming convention: the class name should start with the desired language in lower-case, but the first letter in upper-case.
 The rest part of the name should be "DiffFormatter".
 The file name should correspond to the class name.

 For example, the formatter for `fr` language would lie in `src/Laravelrus/LocalizedCarbon/DiffFormatters/FrDiffFormatter.php`, and the class name would be `FrDiffFormatter`.

+Also I need the help of the community to complete the list of genitives for all supported languages.
+If you know a language and it uses genitives in dates, feel free to contribute.
+See an example of Russian or Ukranian `lang\XX\months.php` files.